weberjn/org.openhab.automation.javascripting/README.md

 # Test

+* Copy org.openhab.automation.javarules-3.2.0.jar into the addons folder (download via the [Releases](https://github.com/weberjn/org.openhab.automation.javarules/releases) link).

-Put the sample Java classes into conf/automation/jsr223/
+* Copy from the sample Java classes into conf/automation/jsr223/

 (they are all in src/test/java)